jason-davey/studio/TECHNICAL_SPEC.md

     - Fixed position at the top of the viewport.
     - Navigation links:
         - "Workflow": Navigates to the main 5-step application (`/`).
         - "Tech Spec": Navigates to the rendered technical specification page (`/admin/tech-spec`).
+Visible to logged-in users.
 (Intended for Admin role).
     - User Authentication:
         - Displays user email and "Logout" button if logged in.
         - Displays "Login" and "Register" links if not logged in.